peteroupc/peteroupc.github.io/graphics.md

 To buttress the suggestions in the [**specification on classic graphics**](#Graphics_Challenge_for_Classic_Style_Games), given earlier in this page, it would be of interest to find the number of triangles or polygons per frame and graphics memory usage (for a given resolution and frame rate) actually achieved on average by 3-D video games in the mid- to late 1990s.
 Such information is hard to find and is often anecdotal.[^57]

+In this sense, theoretical performance of game consoles or other computers is less useful than the average performance of video games on those consoles or computers.

 <a id=Sound_bank_development_guide></a>

 ### Sound bank development guide